 Read more about common comorbidities in people with RA.

-Traditional or conventional DMARDs are often the first treatments doctors recommend for people diagnosed with RA.
+Traditional DMARDs are often the first treatments doctors recommend for people diagnosed with RA.
 Examples of conventional DMARDs and their potential drug interactions include methotrexate, hydroxychloroquine (sold as Plaquenil), sulfasalazine (Azulfidine), and leflunomide (Arava).

 Especially at higher doses, methotrexate may interact with medications such as nonsteroidal anti-inflammatory drugs (NSAIDs), which include: